 Yet despite the veracity and frequency of ransomware attacks, many people remain unaware of the threat they pose.
 In a recent survey of 6,000 working adults in Germany, France, Italy, the UK, the US and Australia, a shocking 64% did not know what ransomware was.

-To help Australian businesses combat this threat, and protect themselves from costly data breaches, here is a quick-fire guide to ransomware, how it works, and how to protect against ransomware for your business.
+To help Australian businesses combat this threat, and protect themselves from costly data breaches, here is a quick-fire to protecting your business against ransomware.
 This is an excerpt from our eBook, The Ultimate Guide to Securing Your Business Data.

 What is ransomware?